alpaDrive/server/README.md

    * Installation Instructions

 ## What's this?
 In order for the core functionalities to work, there should be a central messaging platform where users & vehicles can connect to and communicate with each other, in a secure yet performant way.
-This server is the means for doing so
+This server is the means for doing so.

 ### Role in the stack
 This server is the backbone of the alpaDrive system.
 It has the following core functionalities & duties in the stack as a whole: